pschwede/AnchorBot/README.md

 So I thought about the problem, with which I heard I am not alone:

-On the one hand I could have decided to ignore all the news storm
+On the one hand I could have decided to ignore all the news storm and just be.
+You can live without all that, if you want.
+On the other hand, I could try to use it for my advance out of this mess.

-And I checked existing methods to handle this flood:
+And I checked existing methods to handle this:

 * RSS feed readers automatically check pages for news and display them in an equal way (Browser extensions like Readability unify, too, but fail some times)